ashwinvin/Visionlib/README.md

 **Gender Detection**
 `detector.detect_gender(img, enable_gpu=True)`

-**Note:** GPU is support in face detection is only compatible with DNN detector and you should cuda installed.
+**Note:** GPU is support in face detection is only compatible with DNN detector and you should have cuda installed.

 #### Example